fetchai/agents-aea/docs/weather-skills.md

 ### Create a weather station (ledger version)

-The agent that will provide weather measurements:
+In a new terminal window, create the agent that will provide weather measurements.

 ``` bash
 aea create weather_station